moorepants/me41055/content/pages/syllabus.rst

 Prerequisites
 -------------

-We highly recommend taking TU Delft's "WB2630 Toets 1: Rigid-Body Dynamics" prior to this course.
+We highly recommend taking TU Delft's "WB2630-T1: Rigid-Body Dynamics" prior to this course.
 Otherwise any introductory undergraduate level dynamics course should suffice.
 If you haven't had a dynamics course, you can probably get by if you are motivated and you already know:

 - Linear algebra
 - Vector calculus